visualizedata/jacob-romer-thesis/thesis/work/README.md

 If and when the extension happens to be in a valid state, it can be test-driven [like so](https://developer.chrome.com/extensions/getstarted#unpacked).

 # Notes
+## ToDO
+- Refactor screenshot from canvas to img for performance
+- smooth transition
+- dev hotkeys for typed & transition

 ## Documentation
 - [Chrome Dev: Content Scripts](https://developer.chrome.com/extensions/content_scripts#pi)
 ## Libraries